rism-digital/verovio/README.md

 * Verovio 2.x.x ⇔ MEI 4.0
 * Verovio 3.x.x ⇔ Development of MEI since 4.0

-From Version 2.x.x, the plan is to have even version numbers for Verovio releases using a stable version of MEI, and odd version numbers for releases using a development version of MEI.
-Which means that once MEI 5.0 is released, Verovio will move to version 4.x.x.
-Older version of MEI are still supported by newer version of Verovio.
-This means that MEI files are internally upgraded when loaded into Verovio.
-We will try to maintain this.
+From Verovio 2.x.x, the plan is to have even version numbers for Verovio releases using a stable version of MEI, and odd version numbers for releases using a development version of MEI.
+It means that once MEI 5.0 will be released, Verovio will move to version 4.x.x.
+Older versions of MEI are still supported by newer versions of Verovio.
+MEI files are internally upgraded when loaded into Verovio.
+This applies only to the features supported by Verovio.
+We will try to maintain this in the future.

 Contributing
 ------------